-- How high is the cognitive workload associated with this task?
+- How high is the cognitive load while working?

 - Electroencephalography (EEG) to record electrical activity in the brain

-- Functional near-infrared spectroscopy (fNIRS) to measure blood oxygen levels in the brain
+- Functional near-infrared spectroscopy (fNIRS) to measure oxygen saturation in the brain’s blood vessels

-- Electrocardiography (ECG) to determine heart rate activity
+- Electrocardiography (ECG) to determine the heart rate

-- Electrooculography (EOG) and Electromyography (EMG) to record eye movements and muscle activity
+- Electro-oculography (EOG) and electromyography (EMG) to record muscle activity and eye movements